 The early pearl and metallic polishes experienced a degree of sedimentation – settling out of the solid particles – but the problem became more acute when cream polishes replaced transparent forms.
 The issue was made more difficult by the fact that particulate sedimentation rates differed.
 For example, pearlessences made from fish scales settled more slowly that those made from bismuth oxychloride.

-Of particular concern was titanium dioxide.
-Being white and heavier than iron oxides it settled first, and once settled it was difficult to get it to back into the mixture.
-A number of solutions to the problem were tried over the years: some early polishes included a stirring stick to mix the polish before use; the iron oxides were deliberately coarse ground so that they would settle with the titanium dioxide to produce a residue that was reddish rather than stark white; the titanium dioxide was dyed so that when it settled it was not as noticeable; new ingredients were added to try to reduce the problem; bottles were designed to hide any sediment that might appear; and instructions were added that suggested shaking the bottle vigorously before use.
+Of particular concern was the white pigment, titanium dioxide.
+Being heavier than iron oxides it settled first.
+Once settled it was difficult to get it to back into the mixture so a white residue developed on the bottom of the bottle.
+A number of solutions to the problem were tried over the years including: adding a stirring stick to mix the polish before use; deliberately coarse-grinding the iron oxides so that they would settle with the titanium dioxide to produce a residue that was reddish rather than stark white; dying the titanium dioxide so that it was not as noticeable when it settled out; designing bottles to hide any sediment that might appear; and adding instructions to shake the bottle vigorously before use.

-The ultimate solution to the problem was to develop a nail polish that was highly thixotrophic, that is, one that was thick and viscous when still, but thin and less viscous when applied.
-A number of compounds were tried over the years but synthetic bentonite and hectorite clays proved to be the most effective and, although not without their problems, many nail polishes contain stearalkonium hectorite or stearalkonium bentonite to this day.
+The ultimate solution to the problem was to develop a nail polish that was highly thixotropic; i.e., was thick and viscous when still but thin and less viscous when applied.
+A number of compounds were tried over the years but synthetic bentonite and hectorite clays proved to be the most effective and, although not without their problems, many nail polishes still contain stearalkonium hectorite or stearalkonium bentonite to this day.

 One way to achieve good adherence, reduce staining and improve hardness, colour and gloss was to use a base coat before applying the polish and then follow that with a top coat.
 The three products contained similar ingredients but differed in the amounts used.
 A base coat has more resin to help it adhere to the nail and reduce chipping, while the top coat contains less resin but more plasticiser and nitrocellulose to improve gloss and resistance to wear.
 In between these two, the layer of colour was applied, although top coats often contained colour as well.